-As at 31 December 2016, the Company has a term loan with a commercial bank in the Kingdom of Bahrain and has no term deposits.
-The term deposits and their effective interest rate at 31 December 2015 are disclosed in note 13.
-The Company is not exposed to short term interest rate risk on the term deposits as they are fixed rate deposits.
+As at 31 December 2017, the Company has a term loan with a commercial bank in the Kingdom of Bahrain and has no term deposits (2016: same).

 The Company is exposed to interest rate risk on its term loan.
-The term loan and its effective interest rate at 31 December 2016 are disclosed in note 21.
-An increase in the interest rate on the outstanding term loan by 100 basis points with all other variables held constant, would have decreased the profit for the year by BD 37,297 (2015: BD 62,161).
+The term loan and its effective interest rate at 31 December 2017 are disclosed in note 21.
+An increase in the interest rate on the outstanding term loan by 100 basis points with all other variables held constant, would have decreased the profit for the year by BD 12,432 (2016: BD 37,297).
 A decrease in interest rate by 100 basis points would have an equal and opposite effect on the profit for the year.